Dotneteer/dotneteer.github.io/_posts/2017-01-17-vsxreloaded-part-6.md

 The first is a type that represents the class implementing the options page.
 The second and third arguments register the category, and the subcategory of the page (check Figure 2), respectively.
 These are non-localized names.
 You can provide localized names with resources; in this case, the fourth and fifth argument specify the corresponding resource IDs.
 The true value passed in the sixth argument tells that the options page can be accessed through the Visual Studio automation mechanism.

+{: class="note"}
-_NOTE: At this point, it does not matter whether you use the true or false value of the sixth argument.
+__Note__: At this point, it does not matter whether you use the true or false value of the sixth argument.
 This sample works with both.
-For future use, the best way is always to pass true._
+For future use, the best way is always to pass true.

 The options page now stores the information that we can set in the Options dialog, but we have not used these settings yet.
 Let’s modify the code so that we can reflect the changes of the text settings in the tool window.